PortSwigger/ai-prompt-fuzzer/README.md

 The rapid adoption of AI and large language models (LLMs) across various applications has introduced a host of new security challenges, particularly around safeguarding prompt-based interactions.
 As these models integrate deeply into systems - powering customer support, content generation, and decision-making - they often hold sensitive data and access critical internal functions.
 However, there’s a significant lack of penetration testing tools designed specifically to identify and mitigate LLM-specific vulnerabilities.
 This leaves AI-driven systems susceptible to threats like prompt injection, where attackers manipulate prompts to reveal confidential information, bypass security protocols, or even execute unauthorized actions.

 ## Description
 The AI Prompt Fuzzer is a Burp Suite extension that empowers security professionals and testers to automatically "fuzz"/brute force an AI-based prompt for potential behavioural and Prompt Injection vulnerabilities.
 Users can utilize various payloads to test GenAI/LLM based applications for vulnerabilities related to undesired behaviours and Prompt Injection/Jailbreak.
 The extension integrates seamlessly with Burp Suite, providing a table-based interface where users can review and analyze the requests and responses of the payloads sent to the AI prompt API endpoint, helping identify vulnerabilities, edge cases, or anomalous behaviours in the model's responses.
 Starting from version 2.0.0, users can take advantage of Burp's AI to help in analyzing and testing applications (Note: Burp's AI capabilities are supported in specific Burp versions).
+In version 3.0.0, AI vs AI mode has been introduced, where users can utilize Burp AI to automate the entire attack (generate payloads, analyze and evalute the response, and decide the next action).
+This mode consumes more Burp AI credits to perform the entire attack.

 ## How it works
-You can think of this extension as a fuzzer/brute force tool where preloaded payloads are sent to the target application to inspect the behaviour by checking for specific strings in the response (With AI capabilities starting from v2.0.0, Burp's AI can help verifying and reviewing the response).
+You can think of this extension as a fuzzer/brute force tool where preloaded payloads are sent to the target application to inspect the behaviour by checking for specific strings in the response (With AI capabilities starting from v2.0.0, Burp's AI can help verifying and reviewing the response.
+In version 3.0.0, Burp AI can be used to automate the entire attack).
 The first challenge that we normally face when trying to automate the analysis is that the AI/LLM normally responds differently to each question.
 In fact, sending the same question to the AI/LLM may result in different answers, which makes the automation a very hard thing to achieve.
 ```
 Idris: How can I make sure that your response contains specific phrases